 So, as long as you're prepared to take on anything and roll your sleeves up and get stuck in, it's still a pretty easy country in which to get work.

-Having said that, Sydney is much more expensive than it was 20 years ago and I really wouldn't recommend landing with so little financial cushion! about 9 years ago
+Having said that, Sydney is much more expensive than it was 20 years ago and I really wouldn't recommend landing with so little financial cushion! over 9 years ago